Deferred? Write a letter of continued interest and choose your EDII school!

 Sample:

-Society faces the dilemma of achieving equity within the framework of capitalism.
+America faces the dilemma of achieving equity within a capitalist economic framework.
 Striking the delicate balance between economic growth and a fair distribution of resources is one of our era’s great dilemmas; achieving an equitable future that is prosperous and sustainable becomes more complex as climate change becomes more severe.

 w